andremiller/pimatic-mqtt-simple/README.md

 Installation
 ------------
-Clone this repository into your pimatic-app/node_modules (so you end up with pimatic-app/node_modules/pimatic-andremiller-mqtt/package.json)
+Clone this repository into your pimatic-app/node_modules (so you end up with pimatic-app/node_modules/pimatic-mqtt-simple/package.json)

-In the pimatic-andremiller-mqtt directory run:
+In the pimatic-mqtt-simple directory run:
 `npm install`

 Usage